The Third Dimension of Random Vibration Control

 The light bulb test performed here is a very simple example, but it clearly illustrates the point.
 Decreased time to failure means that failure modes are more readily produced in lab testing with higher kurtosis levels.
 It also means that you are more likely to detect potential field failures if you include the kurtosis parameter when performing vibration testing.
 Now that kurtosis can be easily included in random vibration tests, manufacturers can perform similar case studies on their components to determine how kurtosis can help them in designing more reliable parts.

 Kurtosis is an exciting new development for random vibration control.
 Technicians have wanted this realism factor for a long time, even if they did not know what kurtosis was.
-Before today, there has not been a way to add this important ‘peakyness’ factor to your random test.
-Vibration Research Corporation has demonstrated a method for reproducing not only the PSD and RMS levels, but also the kurtosis of the field data.
+Before today, there has not been a way to add this important peakiness factor to your random test.
+Vibration Research Corporation has demonstrated a method for reproducing not only the PSD and RMS levels but also the kurtosis of the field data.
 We have developed, commercialized, and applied for a patent on this technique.
 It is very easy to use.
 The kurtosis is easily measured from field data, and this measurement is the only additional information required for the method to be implemented.
-The method preserves all the important characteristics needed for random testing, such as PSD, RMS measurement, dynamic range and a uniform distribution of kurtosis over the spectrum.
+The method preserves all the important characteristics needed for random testing, such as PSD, RMS measurement, dynamic range, and uniform distribution of kurtosis over the spectrum.
 Testing and design engineers are now free to include the desired kurtosis in their random vibration test specifications to increase the realism of their tests, improve the likelihood of detecting failure mechanisms during testing, and therefore, increase the reliability of their designs.
 Random vibration testing has never been better.

 PSD – Power Spectral Density